Do I have to pay an "Exit Tax" ?

 - Return 2074-ETS2 if you transferred your residence for tax purposes outside France in 2013

-These returns are to be filed according to the same deadlines as your income tax return.
+These returns are to be filed within the same deadlines as your income tax return (i.e. in year N+1 for return 2074-ETD, for example, if you left in year N).

-If you are entitled to a full stay of payment, either automatically or optionally, and if no event curtailing this stay of payment or triggering tax relief occurred in 2018, you must file return 2074-ETSL.
+If you are entitled to a full stay of payment, either automatically or optionally, and if no event curtailing this stay of payment or triggering tax relief occurred during the year for which you are monitoring your taxes, you must file return 2074-ETSL (reduced monitoring).

-In addition, on line 8TN of return 2042C, you must report the overall amount of taxes subject to a stay of payment (carried forward from return 2074-ETS when this has been filled in).
+In addition, in box 8TN of return 2042C, you must enter the overall amount of taxes subject to a stay of payment (carried forward from return 2074-ETS when this has been filled in).

 If, once you are based abroad, you again transfer your residence for tax purposes to another country, this new transfer may have an impact on your tax arrangements.
-As a result, within two months of this change of residence for tax purposes, you must write a letter to inform the Individual Tax Department for Non-Residents of the Non-Residents Tax Directorate (DINR).
+As a result, within two months of this change of residence for tax purposes, you must write a letter to inform the Individual Tax Department for Non-Residents (SIPNR) at the Non-Residents Tax Directorate (DINR) thereof, at the following address: